 The most commonly used credit scores are provided by Fair Isaac Corporation and are known as FICO®Footnote1 scores.
 They can range from 300 (the worst) to 850 (the best).
 Creditors differ, but a good score is usually considered to be 700 or above.

-The three major credit bureaus—Experian, Equifax and TransUnion—collect information from public records and companies you do business with.
+The 3 major credit bureaus—Experian, Equifax and TransUnion—collect information from public records and companies you do business with.
 They use that information to create a record (your credit report) that includes:

-All of the above financial information factors into your credit score.
+All these pieces of financial information factor into your credit score.